UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 It is considered best practice to use a 12 byte [BSON ObjectID](https://docs.mongodb.com/manual/reference/method/ObjectId/) but any UUID will suffice.
 An example ID would look like "6246e86c606cfc0016ed0a91".

 ## **Strings**
 All strings should be stored as plain text.
 Rich text is not supported in the standard.
 Note that some key/value pairs may seem like they would take a number instead of a string.
 Please store values only in their described format.
-Vaues like scene numbers or page numbers may initially seem like numbers until you consider that both commonly contain letters.
+Values like scene numbers or page numbers may initially seem like numbers until you consider that both commonly contain letters.

 ## **Numbers**
 Numbers can be stored as integers or floats, as required.
 They should not be stored as strings.